shmohit2002/ShareAc/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple Chrome Extension to share your netflix account with friends without password.
+A simple Chrome Extension to share your account with friends without password.
+You can share the accounts of the websites like Hotstar, Netflix, and many more.
 It uses Cookies transfer in an encrypted Format.